enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 To recap: Under WSE, the Haml Comment supports the legacy Content Models of Inline, Nested, and Mixed Content.
-The extent of its ContentBlock is the first of: Offsides (the BLM is at the Head indentation + 1), or a Whiteline.
+The extent of its ContentBlock is the first of: Offsides (the BOD is at the Head indentation + 1), or a Whiteline.

 Finally, Haml Comments are __not__ recognized in HereDoc ContentBlocks: the line is taken as just another Line to copy through.